Sepal.Length Sepal.Width Petal.Length Petal.Width Species

 group-specific sub-pattern list variables, for example

-.
-The results above show that number_int
+number_pattern.
+The results above show that number_int is indeed

-— is this possible in python?
+of type int — is this possible in python?

 DT = pd.DataFrame({